-- 1. Clean all dirt and dust from the master cylinder cap 2 - 2.
-Remove the cap screws with a Phillips head screwdriver.
+1. Clean all dirt and dust from the master cylinder cap 2

+screwdriver.

-- Add the required amount in to the master cylinder.
-(DO NOT OVERFILL) (Always use fresh fluid scaled bottle) - 5.
-Replace the cap and tighten the screws securely. - Press the foot brake lever to be sure the brakes are working properly. - 7.
+- 4. Add the required amount in to the master cylinder.
+(DO NOT OVERFILL) (Always use fresh fluid sealed bottle) - 5.
+Replace the cap and tighten the screws securely. - 6.
+Press the foot brake lever to be sure the brakes are working properly. - 7.
 Check the brake hose and brake caliper for leaks.

-If you are unsure how to re-assemble a part, contact your Crossfire dealer for servicing information and/ or servicing.
+If you are unsure how to re-assemble a part, contact your Crossfire dealer for servicing information and/or servicing.